bcgov/fbp-go/README.md

 gem install cocoapods
 ```

+## App store issues

+You may receive an email warning: "ITMS-90078: Missing Push Notification Entitlement" from the app store.
+FBP Go doesn't use push notifications,
+it seems to be a side efffect of some flutter stuff.
+See: https://github.com/flutter/flutter/issues/9984 ; this issue is unresolved at this point in time.

 ## Code Conventions

 - Dart naming convention rules are often broken in order to conform with the CFFDRS R library.
 The R code has been